Creating new systems for the future

 In 2018 the school developed its new 'life after levels' format to replace Scholar Pack and Target Tracker to create more accurate and user friendly systems bespoke to the school and easier to use and share with parents.

 Monitoring pupil progress - how is this done and who is involved?

 - Each child's progress is routinely monitored on a weekly basis by the class teacher.

 - Each half term the teacher will also meet with colleagues during staff meeting time to look at the data to check that each child is making sufficient progress.
 Where a child is not making sufficient progress we will put in specific intervention strategies.
 In some cases this means accessing more adult learning hands on support.
 It could also mean undertaking a dedicated supplementary learning support package such as Sound Discovery (Literacy) or First Class in Number (Mathematics).

-- Vulnerable pupils and children with special educational needs are monitored closely by the teaching team with support from the Special Needs team (Mr Wright, Headteacher and Mrs Smith, SEN Lead Teacher).
+- Vulnerable pupils and children with special educational needs are monitored closely by the teaching team with support from the Special Needs team (Mr Wright, Executive Headteacher and Mrs Smith, SEN Lead Teacher).

 - Each teacher meets with the headteacher/deputy headteacher on a half termly basis for a Pupil Progress Meeting.
 During this meeting all pupil data is considered and scrutiny is given to what is working well and what could be improved upon.

 - The school uses outside agency tools to also assess and monitor pupil progress, such as Fischer Family Trust (FFT) data as well as DfE (ASP) data and Ofsted originated Inspection Dashboard reporting.

 - The governing body have an Assessment, Curriculum and Standards (ASC) remit and each half term the Headteacher and as appropriate, teaching staff , meet with the governors to share anonymous school data and discussion curriculum developments/review policies.